Pinelands Regional High School: Athletics

 The Pinelands Regional High School Wildcats compete in Division B South of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 796 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The school was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.

-Pinelands Regional's wrestling team has won nine division titles, two district titles, and has been ranked in the top 20 in the state four times.

 The school's Amy Beykrich was the individual cross country champion in Group II in 1995.

-Joshua Allegretti set the school record for bowling the highest single game (299) and highest season average (201), during the 2007–2008 season.

-The school's Cheerleading Team was state champions in 2012, the team's fifth state championship, after winning four consecutive titles from 2004 through 2007.
+The school's cheerleading team was state champions in 2012, the team's fifth state championship, after winning four consecutive titles from 2004 through 2007.
 The team finished third in the nation in the years of 2010, 2011 and 2012 at the UCA National Cheerleading Championship.

 Drama department

 Pinelands Regional's drama and theater program has been highly successful, especially in the past several years.
 In 2010, the team won 19 awards at the annual Speech and Theatre Association of New Jersey competition at Rutgers University, including 8 Governor's awards, which are the highest honors in the state to be given for education.
 In 2017, the school had been honored with the Governor's Awards in Arts Theatre Competition for the 12th year in a row.

-In 2013 Robert "Bobby" Peschko and Austin Tooker were awarded Second Place in Comedic Pairs at the annual theatre competition.
-Tooker would go on to win the Governor's Award for Best Actor in 2014.

 Cat TV

 Cat TV is Pinelands Regional's local Public-access television cable TV station sponsored by Comcast Cable.
 It is located on channel 21 for the area that the district serves.
 Most of the cast and crew is comprised of students who take the video production classes as an elective.
 The channel shows live morning announcements at 8:15 am daily, followed by a commercial or short skit made by members of the video productions class.
 Throughout the day, especially during lunch periods, other school programs or past school events are shown on the channel.
 The remainder of the time the channel broadcasts school and community events through the Infochannel program, along with a simulcast of lite-rock station WWZY.
-The communities which it serves are Little Egg Harbor, Tuckerton, Eagleswood and Bass River township.
+The communities which it serves are Little Egg Harbor Township, Tuckerton, Eagleswood Township and Bass River Township.